 - Frontity can output HTML suitable for Google AMP with exactly the same React codebase.

-I hope this post gives you a better understanding of what Frontity is and how it works.
+We hope this post gives you a better understanding of what Frontity is and how it works.
 To learn more about it and how to get started, please visit the documentation or the Learn Frontity page.
 If you’re new to Frontity check out this step-by-step tutorial.

-To keep up with all things Frontity and the latest product updates, subscribe to our newsletter here.
+To keep up with all things Frontity and the latest product updates, subscribe to the Frontity newsletter here.